 Whereas update propagates the aggregates in the system implementing the install time specified global Update-Upk-Down j strategy, a probe operation collects the aggregated values at the application-queried levels either continuously for a specified time or just once; and thus provides capability to adapt for spatial and temporal heterogeneity.
-The complete argument set for the probe operation is shown in Table 2.
+The complete argument set for the probe operation is shown in Table 3.
 Along with the attrName and the attrType arguments, a level argument specifies the level at which the answers are required for an attribute.

 The probes with mode set to continuous and with finite expTime enable applications to handle spatial and temporal heterogeneity.
 In the continuous mode for a probe at level l by a node A, on any change in the value at any leaf node B of the subtree rooted at level l ancestor of the node A, aggregation is performed at all ancestors of B till level l and the aggregated value is propagated down at least to the node A irrespective of the install time specified up and down parameters.
 Thus the probes in continuous mode from different nodes for aggregate values at different levels handles spatial heterogeneity.
+For example, in Figure 3, the attribute is configured as Update-Up and the interested nodes perform a continuous mode probe with a large expTime thus receiving any updates of the aggregated value at the root node.
 By setting appropriate expTime, the applications extend the same technique to handle temporal heterogeneity.

 The up and down arguments enable applications to perform on-demand fast re-aggregation during reconfigurations.
 When up and down arguments are specified in a probe, a forced re-aggregation is done for the corresponding levels even if the aggregated value is available.
-When used, the up and down arguments are interpreted as described in Section 3.1.1.
-In Section 6, we explain how applications can exploit these arguments during reconfigurations.
+When used, the up and down arguments are interpreted as described in Install API.
+In Section 7, we explain how applications can exploit these arguments during reconfigurations.